jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing (Jen's version with notes to self).md

 ### Protocol:
 1. Make 16 g/L saltwater with instant ocean by adding 16 g of instant ocean to 1000 mL of DI water in 1000 mL glass screw cap bottle
-	- The standard salinity based on existing protocols uses 16 g/L saltwater, for my experiment I will use three salinities:
+	- The standard salinity based on existing protocols uses 16 g/L saltwater, for my experiment I will use three salinities, making 1 L of each:
 		- low (5-10 ppt)
 		- medium (10-15 ppt)
 		- high (20-25 ppt)